 A virtual meeting can be different than face-to-face conversations, so here are some helpful tips:

-Because emails are a record of community association or co-op business, email communication should be handled carefully.
-Consider adopting a policy regarding how e-mail will be saved and establish board email accounts for association matters only.
+Because emails are a record of community managers or co-op business, email communication should be handled carefully.
+Consider adopting a policy regarding how e-mail will be saved and establish board email accounts for board matters only.
 If the board’s records are subpoenaed, it avoids the possibility of a director’s personal or business emails are collected as well.

-As unit owners and occupants look for answers, we recommend that the board and manager remind them that local, state and federal authorities (such as the Centers for Disease Control and Prevention) are the best source of information.
-But the property manager and board should continue to share precautions that the association may be taking such as disinfecting procedures, common area closures or onsite office changes.
+As unit owners and occupants look for answers, we recommend that the board and community manager remind them that municipal, regional, and federal authorities (such as the Public Health Agency of Canada) are the best source of information.
+But the community manager and board should continue to share precautions that the board may be taking such as disinfecting procedures, common area closures or onsite office changes.
 As always, messages from the association should not discriminate against owners, tenants, occupants, or employees based on race, color, national origin, familial status, etc., and should not give the identity of community residents that may test positive for the virus.

 We will all need a measure of patience as we navigate changes related to the pandemic.
 Communications may move at a pace that’s different than we’re used to.
 As always, the best policy is to assume positive intentions from others, listen carefully and respond professionally.